roc/vcloud-tools/README.md

 # Install and run vcloud-walker
 gem install vcloud-walker
 rbenv rehash
-FOG_CREDENTIAL=performance-platform-preview vcloud-walk organization --yaml
+FOG_CREDENTIAL=performance-platform-preview vcloud-walk networks --yaml
 ```

-This should give you a readout of your organization profile.
+This should give you a readout of your organisation's current networks.

 Vcloud-tools guide
 ============